– David McCullough

 Download transcript of Illness in the White House: The Health of the U.S. Presidents presentation.

 An Anatomy of Addiction: Sigmund Freud, William Halsted and the Miracle Drug Cocaine

 Place: La Colombe d'Or Banquet Hall, 3407 Yoakum Blvd (map and directions).
 Reservations required.
 Please RSVP to Roger J. Zoorob, M.D., M.P.H.

 Time: Cocktails 6:30 p.m., Dinner 7 p.m., Presentation 8 p.m.

-Speaker: Robert Rakel, M.D., Professor Emeritus, Baylor College of Medicine
+Speaker: David A. Sears, M.D., Professor Emeritus of Medicine-Hematology and Oncology, Baylor College of Medicine

 * Audio clips and transcripts courtesy of Adept Word Management, Inc.